 - 1. Uncompress the gzipped tarball driver release package. - 2.
 Install the driver package using the command: rpm -ihv kmpmegaraid sas- <version>.rpm. - i NOTE: Use rpm -Uvh <package name> when updating an existing package. - 3.
 If the previous device driver is in use, you must reboot the system for the updated driver to take effect. - 4.
-Verify the loaded driver version by running the following command: modinfo megaraid sas.
+Verify that the driver is loaded with the following system commands: modinfo megaraid_sas.